 Level changes may be made after the final drop day with the approval of the appropriate assistant dean.
 These changes may take place no later than the end of the fifth week of class in the fall and winter terms and the end of the second week of class in the spring and summer terms, and the end of the fourth week of class in cross term.
-A student will not be allowed to change from one term class to a class in another term.
+A student will not be allowed to change from a course in one term to a section in another term, other than from a spring term course to a like course scheduled in the concurrent cross term.